Texas Department of Criminal Justice

 Safe Prisons Program Management Office

 The Safe Prisons Program Management Office provides administrative oversight to the Safe Prisons Program and technical support to the Unit Safe Prisons Program coordinators and executive administrative staff on issues of in-prison sexual assaults.
-The agency has a "zero tolerance" policy for sexual assault.
-Safe prisons program awareness training and extortion awareness training provide staff with an overview of the Safe Prisons Plan as well as information about how to help prevent extortion.
-Offender victims' representative training enhances the skills of staff that provide support services for offenders who have been victims of sexual assault.
+The agency has a zero tolerance policy for sexual assault.
+Safe Prisons Program awareness training and extortion awareness training provide staff with an overview of the Safe Prisons Plan, as well as information about how to detect, prevent and respond to sexual assault and extortion.
+Offender victims’ representative training enhances the skills of staff that provide support services for offenders who have been victims of sexual assault.
 The Safe Prisons Program Management Office maintains a database of reported alleged sexual assaults and analyzes characteristics related to time, location and demographics of the participants.
-This office also provides statistics related to extortion, offender protection investigations and allegations of sexual assaults, which help identify issues for further policy development.
+This office also provides statistics related to extortion, offender protection investigations and allegations of sexual assaults, which help identify issues for further policy revision and development.

 The Community Liaison Office facilitates the coordination and implementation of reentry initiatives and prison deterrence education programs for the agency.
-These tasks necessitate communication and coordination with local, state and national community organizations and agencies as well as multiple divisions, departments and units within TDCJ.
-This office oversees prison deterrence education programs that target young adults and adult probationers.
+These tasks require communication and coordination with local, state and national community organizations and agencies as well as multiple divisions, departments and units within TDCJ.
+This office oversees prison deterrence education programs targeting young adults and adult probationers.
 This is accomplished using offenders to inform, educate and advise the public about the negative consequences of poor decisions involving drugs, alcohol, crime and gangs.
-The Community Liaison Office also acts as the coordinating oversight authority for the agency's Crisis Response Intervention Support Program and is the reporting authority for prison tours.
+The Community Liaison Office also acts as the coordinating oversight authority for the agency’s Crisis Response Intervention Support Program, and is the reporting authority for prison tours.

 Security Threat Group

-The CID deputy director, Support Operations, oversees the support functions on all prisons/facilities.
-This department includes Classification and Records, Mail System Coordinators Panel, Disciplinary Coordination, Counsel Substitute, Offender Transportation and Laundry, Food and Supply.
+The CID deputy director, Support Operations, oversees the support functions on all TDCJ-CID facilities.
+This department includes Classification and Records, Mail System Coordinators Panel, Office for Disciplinary Coordination, Counsel Substitute, Offender Transportation, and Laundry, Food and Supply.

 Classification and Records

 The Classification and Records Department oversees diverse matters pertaining to offender management and provides technical support for various administrative and unit-based departments.
-It includes the Classification and Records Office, Unit Classification and Count Room Department, Intake Department and the State Classification Committee.
+It includes the Classification and Records Office (CRO), Unit Classification and Count Room Department, Intake Department and the State Classification Committee.

-The Classification and Records Office (CRO) schedules, receives, processes and transports offenders for intake, release and transfer.
-It creates and maintains records on these offenders and serves as the principal repository for the agency's offender records.
-In Fiscal Year 2008, the Offender Time Management Department was reorganized to increase efficiency and accuracy as it relates to offender time calculations.
-In addition, the CRO assisted in coordinating the opening of three new facilities.
-The Marlin Unit, San Saba Unit, and the East Texas Treatment Facility were all opened during Fiscal Year 2008, with the CRO coordinating the transfer of offenders being assigned to them.
+The Classification and Records Office schedules, receives, processes and transports offenders for intake, release and transfer.
+It creates and maintains records on these offenders and serves as the principal repository for the agency’s offender records.
+In Fiscal Year 2009, the CRO assisted in coordinating the opening of the Burnet Unit, which houses in-prison therapeutic community, substance abuse felony punishment facility and intermediate sanction facility offenders.

 Mail System Coordinators Panel